 - The manuscript titles will be able to be matched with names based on your entry form alone.
 We want all entries to be read blind.

-- Use the PayPal /Stripe link to pay your entry fee.
+- Use the link at the top of the entry form page to pay your entry fee.

 - If you are unable to pay this, simply type CONCESSION in the box on the entry form.
 You do not need to provide any evidence or explanation for this.